 What is PI about?
 If you ask somebody who just started receiving PI sessions, they would be able to wax lyrical with enthusiasm.
 If you ask someone who has been involved with the process and matured into it, they are with full confidence able to say “I don’t know” or “I cannot explain it”, “it works – go and do it”.

-The “I don’t know” is what PI becomes about.
+The “I don’t know” is what PI is about.
 The ability to “not have to know” is what PI supports in an integrating body-mind.
 As this “not knowing” develops, the integrating body mind is able to engage with more.

 We're excited you're here.
 It is no exaggeration to say Postural Integration can be a life-changing technique.
 Learning more about it and becoming involved will enhance your journey of powerful personal self-exploration and transformation.